McCache/McCache-for-Python/README.md

 Collision happens when two or more nodes make a change to a same key at the same time.
 The timestamp that is attached to the update is not granular enough to serialize the operation.
 In this case, a warning is log and multi-cast out the eviction of this key to prevent the cache from becoming in-coherent.

 ## Limitation
 * Even though the latency is low, it will **eventually** be consistent.
 There is a very micro chance that an event can slip in just after the cache is read with the old value.
-One possible remedy is to perform and addition check.
-The following is a code snippet that may be of help:
+You have the option to pass in callback function to `McCache` for it to invoke if a change to the value of your cached object have changed within one second ago.
+The other possibility is to perform a manual check.
+The following is a code snippet that illustrate both approaches:

 ```
+import mcache as mc

+def change(ctx: dict):
+    print('Cache got change 1 second ago.')

-c =  Cache()
+c = mc.get_cache( callback=change )
+c['k'] = False
+time.sleep( 0.9 )
-c['k'] = 123
+c['k'] = True   # The change() method will be invoked.

-v = c['k']
-e = c.metadata['k']['tsm']
+e = c.metadata['k']['lkp']
 time.sleep( 10 )
 if 'k' in c.metadata:
     a = c.metadata['k']['tsm']
     if  a > e:  # Actual is greater than expected.
         print('Cache got change since you previously read it.')
 ```

 * The clocks in a distributed environment is never as accurate (due to clock drift) as we want it to be in a high update environment.
 On a Local Area Network, the accuracy could go down to 1ms but 10ms is a safer assumption.
 SEE: [NTP](https://timetoolsltd.com/ntp/ntp-timing-accuracy/)